 A national study showed that 27 percent of students reported being bullied at school, while 14 percent reported that they have been bullied away from school.
+Learn the specific prevention strategies after-school leaders must implement to create a safe environment for every student.

 Every October, we celebrate National Bullying Prevention Awareness Month by sharing ways to prevent bullying in homes, schools and communities.